-UK becomes fifth country to exceed 50,000 coronavirus deaths
+UK becomes 5th country to exceed 50,000 coronavirus deaths

 Following the news about the death toll exceeding 50,000, Prime Minister Boris Johnson said the U.K. is better equipped to handle outbreaks than it was during the first wave in the spring, when the country reported more than 40,000 deaths.

-In addition to the prospect of a vaccine or vaccines against the coronavirus coming through in the next few months, Johnson cited far more widespread testing, which he said should help authorities obtain a better idea of how prevalent the virus is in the U.K.
+In addition to the prospect of a vaccine or vaccines against the coronavirus coming through in the next few months, Johnson cited far more widespread testing.
+Last week, the government started its first city-wide testing program in the northwest England city of Liverpool.
+It is planning more widespread testing around the country over the coming weeks, including of university students in early December ahead of their return home for Christmas.

-“It is a global pandemic whose effects, whose treatments, whose implications for the economy — all those have been becoming clearer and clearer as the months have gone on,” Johnson said.
+“It is a global pandemic whose effects, whose treatments, whose implications for the economy — all those have been becoming clearer and clearer as the months have gone on,” said Johnson, who was hospitalized in April after contracting the virus.

-The British government also said that another 22,950 people tested positive for the virus since a day earlier.
-While the number of new cases reported Wednesday is much higher than 24-hour statistics recorded in the summer, daily confirmed cases appear to be stabilizing, or at least, growing far more slowly.
+In Wednesday’s daily update, the British government also said that another 22,950 people tested positive for the virus.
+While the number of new cases is much higher than 24-hour statistics recorded in the summer, daily confirmed cases appear to be stabilizing, or at least, growing far more slowly.

 Because of time lags, most scientists expect the number of people being hospitalized and dying to continue rising for weeks, even after the number of confirmed infections do start going down.